cmartisolana/TFM/README.md

 ## Description
 The aim of this work is to improve the SSS satellite observations ressolution using a Lagrangian reconstruction technique to detect mesoscale salinity fronts at the southwest region of the Atlantic Ocean.
 The validation of the reconstructed fields is made with termosalinograph in-situ data from oceanographic campaigns.
 ## OceanParcels installation
+The particle tracking simulation is done using OceanParcels whose installation manual can be found here: https://docs.oceanparcels.org/en/latest/installation.html
 ## Repository structure
+### `codes`
+Folder with all the python scripts and Jupyter notebooks used in the project.
+For each in-situ dataset there is a folder containing the